ellequelle/solar-longitude/README.md

 # todo
 - [x] make CLI for Ls, date, JD
 - [ ] add SCET/UNIX conversion to CLI
+- [ ] improve loading performance
 - [ ] function to automatically decide on a reasonable sampling interval to save in csv files given a desired precision
 - [ ] save Ls2 instead of Ls in csv files
 - [ ] use JD as the standard reference instead of SCET